cwunch02/Basic-Shell/README.md

+# Basic Shell
+This project is a basic shell within the xv6 kernel.
+It has the capability to do most basic commands, as well as including piping and IO redirection.
+The shell also has error catching and will output to the user if a command is invalid.
+This was one of the last projects of my Operating Systems class.

 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern RISC-V multiprocessor using ANSI C.